piranha/gostatic/README.md

     template page
 ```

-Here we have constants declaration (first three lines) and then three rules.
-One
+Here we have constants declaration (first three lines), a comment and then three
-for any markdown file, one specifically for index.md and one for generated tags.
+rules.
+One for any markdown file, one specifically for index.md and one for
+generated tags.

 Note: Specific rules override matching rules, but there is no very smart logic
 in place and matches comparisons are not strictly defined, so if you have